Printers are terrible.

 I never recommend using the printer manufacturer’s software when you can help it.
 Unless it’s an older printer or a printer with some very specific non-standard features, you’re better off using your Mac’s built-in software.
 For most printers, you simply connect it to your computer by USB or use the little touch screen on the printer itself to connect to your WiFi network.

 During the setup of this particular printer, there is a step that asks you to install the HP app.
 You can skip that step by touching the question mark icon on the printer’s screen.
 Then you can enter your WiFi password on the printer screen and continue with the setup.
+Unfortunately, recent firmware updates have removed this bypass and you must use the HP app on your phone to complete the WiFi setup process.

 Setting up your Mac to print couldn’t be easier.
 Just go to print and if you open the dropdown menu where you choose your printer you should see the printer as an option if you are on the same network.